 PHS is designed to change the looks and outcomes of education.
 For each individual child, PHS will be a whole new type of school.

 To Be Announced

+Mrs. Laguerre holds a Bachelor's of Arts in Mathematics and a Master's of Education in Human Development.
 After her early teaching experience in Michigan, Mrs. Laguerre relocated to Montgomery County, Maryland, where she met her husband.
-It was here she gained her expertise in alternative education as a teacher in the MCPS Alternative Program where her students' success ignited her passion for reaching students who do not fit into a pre-programmed academic mold.
+It was here she gained her expertise in alternative education as a teacher in Montgomery County Public Schools, where her students' success ignited her passion for reaching students who do not fit into a pre-programmed academic mold.

 Ms. Schlegelmilch has a Bachelor of Science in Education from Kent State University and a Master of Education in Curriculum and Instruction from Ashland University.
 She previously taught 5th and 6th grade language arts, science, and math to elementary students in Ohio.

 April enjoys engaging her students in hands-on activities that relate to real world problems, and encourages them to understand how they learn best so they will become life-long learners.